-- 3. The above systems apply to the specified health products from all countries. - 4.
-The licensing is not intended to restrict the quantity or value of imports; it is intended to ensure that imported health products meet Canadian standards of safety, quality, and efficacy.
-Licensing is the most cost-effective way to monitor importers. - 5.
-Licensing is a regulatory requirement under the Food and Drugs Act and its Regulations as listed above.
+3. The above systems apply to the specified health products from all countries.

+- 4. The licensing is not intended to restrict the quantity or value of imports; it is intended to ensure that imported health products meet Canadian standards of safety, quality, and efficacy.
+Licensing is the most cost effective way to monitor importers.

+- 5. The following relates to import licensing and administrative procedures for health products under the Food and Drugs Act and its associated regulations.
+Different health products, covered under the Act, are subject to different regulations as listed below:

+- Food and Drug Regulations;

+- Blood Regulations;

+- Medical Devices Regulations;

+- Natural Health Products Regulations;

+- Safety of Human Cells, Tissues and Organs for Transplantation Regulations.